PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 arguments, repetition, and conditional boundary first.
 Keep verification sequential and minimal, commit and push coherent checkpoints, and do not create a pull request.

+## Layout/attention/quantized recovery suffix characterization: completed state

+The 41-line `_run_layout_attention_quantized_recovery_suffix` remains unchanged
+in production.
+It is a straight-line helper with one required keyword-only boolean, no branch/loop/try/context-manager control flow, and no local `ModelIRPassStateScope`.
+Its data captures are ModelIR, session, and `include_duplicate_transpose`.

+The focused
+`test_flatbuffer_direct_layout_attention_quantized_suffix_orchestration.py`
+freezes all thirteen call slots and every positional and keyword argument.
+It distinguishes model-only calls from layout-aware calls and the one layout/diagnostics cleanup.
+It also proves that the option reaches only the duplicate quantized-PReLU cluster as `include_transpose`, both outer calls pass the global duplicate-transpose option by keyword, and both exact neighboring boundaries remain fixed.

+Ten slots resolve to existing module owners or already-extracted phase runners.
+Three dependencies remain lowerer-local/nested boundaries:
+`_run_mean_attention_layout_pass_cluster`,
+`_run_attention_gate_qdq_recovery_sequence`, and
+`_run_duplicate_quantized_prelu_pass_cluster`.
+A future context must therefore carry ModelIR, layout state, diagnostics, and these three explicit callbacks;
+the duplicate callback must retain its per-invocation boolean argument.

+Validation completed sequentially as follows:

+- focused suffix characterization: `4 passed in 0.16s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 16.93s`;
+- TensorFlow-import-blocked optional boundary: `11 passed in 9.58s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, map the ten direct slots to their current module callables and introduce a frozen explicit context plus thirteen stable IDs.
+Keep the three nested dependencies as injected callbacks, pass the duplicate-transpose flag through the immutable invocation specification, and prove flattened instrumented order and exact argument equivalence before switching the historical helper.
+Validate sequentially, commit and push, and do not create a pull request.